udexon/Homoiconism/Q22_OBOR_Scratch.md

 - What is the Phos programming language？

 Phos is a stack based programming language syntactically compatible to Forth, implemented as a stack machine shell (smashlet) within a high level host programming language, such as Java, JavaScript, PHP etc., enabling a supply chain model for programming languages, i.e. the host programming language as upstream module, Phos as downstream module.

+### #GOQ_Q24
+- How does the Phos programming language address the challenges of non-Latin programming languages?

+In Forth and Phos, there is an alias mechanism called "colon definition", where a new word (function name) can be used as an alias to another word (function name) or a sequence of words (word list, sequence of functions).
+This facility is usually not available in most high level programming languages.
+As such, Unicode characters or string can be used as Phos words (function name), while retaining the original definition in Latin.
+Consequently, multiple colon definition words in multiple human natural languages can be used in parallel, thus helping non-Latin programmers to implement word set (function libraries) in their own mother tongue, without losing functionalities in the original Latin colon definition words.

 :: link to Phos; then compare visual block schemes Scratch Blockly etc. Emphasize Google MIT heavy weight but have limitations